CarnegieHall/archivesspace-importguide/archivesspace-import.md

 ## Start ArchivesSpace

-To start the Demo version of AS we need to execute manually the directory of the program.
-To run the program just execute on the terminal one of these scripts.
-This will start ArchivesSpace in foreground model, so you need to keep open the Terminal window (and if you close it the program shut down).
-You need to have Java 1.6 (or newer).
+To start the Demo version of AS we need to execute manually the program directory.
+To run it just execute on the computer terminal one of those scripts.
+ArchivesSpace will start in foreground model, so you must keep open the terminal window (if you close it the program shuts down).
+Java 1.6 (or newer) is required.

 * On Linux and OSX:

      `cd /path/to/archivesspace
      ./archivesspace.sh`

 * On Windows:

      `cd \path\to\archivesspace
      archivesspace.bat`

 You can also drag and drop the AS folder from the Applications to the Terminal, instead of write the path to the program, as it shown in the image below.
 The path will automatically appear.